bythorsthunder/Orion-Tri-Belt/README.md

 The cost of this modification is approximatly $145 USD.
 If the 3 Steppers with lead screws are not purchased the cost over a stock trident build is approximatly $40 USD.

+## CAD
+Due to max size for files on GitHub the CAD file can be downloaded with this link.
+There is a greatly trimmed down file available in the CAD folder but this link contains the most up to date model.  https://www.dropbox.com/s/bkrurjnszwhw9md/Orion%20Tri-Belt.step?dl=0

 ## BOM
 The following is a list of parts required in addition to the Trident Stock Build.